EurekaCommunity/ColorPickerRow/README.md

 - `isCircular` allows you to choose between circular and rounded square color swatches.

-- `showsCurrentSwatch` determins if the row displays a swatch to the right of the row title showing the currently selected color.
+- `showsCurrentSwatch` determines if the row displays a swatch to the right of the row title showing the currently selected color.

 - `showsPaletteNames` determines if color palette names are displayed in the color row.